IO-Aerospace-software-engineering/Astrodynamics/README.md

 It can be installed from binaries or cmake, these procedures are described above.

-In this example we will create a small program based on cmake to compute maneuvers required to join another spacecraft from earth surface and evaluate some constraints during the flight.
+In this example we will create a small program based on cmake to compute maneuvers required to join another Spacecraft from earth surface and evaluate some constraints during the flight.

 1. Ensure your CMake project contains at least these parameters :
     ```CMAKE